Pumped storage power station

-Major works at Nant de Drance include the increasing of Vieux Emosson reservoir height, and construction of underground cavern hosting the powerhouse, tunnel, intake structures, hydraulic steel structures, and vertical shafts.
+Major works at Nant de Drance include increasing the Vieux Emosson reservoir height and constructing the underground cavern that will host the powerhouse, tunnel, intake structures, hydraulic steel structures and vertical shafts.

 The consortium of Marti and Implenia was awarded the general construction contract for the Nant de Drance power project.

 Alstom Hydro Switzerland was contracted to supply reversible pump turbines for the project.
 The contractual scope includes the erection, commissioning and supply of further key equipment for the plant.

 ABB is the supplier of generator circuit breakers and transformers for the project.
 Poyry was engaged to conduct blasting and for securing the underground construction sites.

 Andritz was awarded the contract to provide hydraulic steel and other auxiliary equipment required for the construction of the pumped storage power plant.